e280/strata/README.md

   })
   ```
   - *big-brain moment:* the whole chronicle *itself* is stored in the state.. serializable.. think persistence — user can close their project, reopen, and their undo/redo history is still chillin' — *brat girl summer*
-- second, make a `Chronobranch` which is like a branch
+- second, make a `Chronobranch` which is like a branch, but is concerned with history
   ```ts
   const snacks = trunk.chronobranch(64, s => s.snacks)
     //                               \